 This research makes significant contributions to both theoretical research and practical application in corporate performance, energy economics, and sustainability.
 First, it broadens the research perspective on factors influencing corporate performance by introducing coal price fluctuations as a critical determinant.
 While existing studies primarily focus on organizational structure, technological innovation, and macroeconomic conditions, this study highlights the often-overlooked but significant impact of coal price volatility, particularly in economies heavily dependent on coal.
 It provides practical insights into performance management, especially for industries highly sensitive to energy costs.
 Second, this research enhances the understanding of how coal price fluctuations affect energy-intensive and non-energy sectors differently.
 The results indicate that coal price volatility impacts firms unevenly, with energy-intensive businesses facing heightened risks, while non-energy firms demonstrate greater resilience.
 This distinction provides a foundation for sector-specific strategies for mitigating financial risks.
 Third, by examining the moderating role of ESG performance, the study fills an important research gap.
-The study reveals that ESG strategies consistently reduce risk.
+The study reveals that ESG performance may intensify the adverse effects of coal price volatility, contradicting the common assumption that ESG strategies consistently reduce risk.
 By shedding light on this dynamic, the study provides theoretical support for refining ESG practices within the framework of energy market fluctuations.